 All proposed legislation, policy, regulations, budget or other administrative decisions related to the environment requires vigorous child rights impact assessments.
 States should require the prior assessment of the possible environmental and climate impacts, directly or indirectly, including transboundary and cumulative, and both production and consumption effects, on the enjoyment of children’s rights.

-Child rights impact assessments should have special regard for the differential impact of environmental and climate-related actions on children, especially the groups of children most at risk, necessarily including young children, as measured against all relevant rights under the Convention.
-This includes long-term impacts, interactive impacts and impacts on the different stages of childhood.
+Child rights impact assessments should have special regard for the differential impact of environmental and climate-related decisions on children, especially the groups of children most at risk, necessarily including young children, as measured against all relevant rights under the Convention.
+This includes long-term impacts, interactive and cumulative impacts and impacts on the different stages of childhood.
 For example, States that have substantial fossil fuel industries should assess the social and economic impact on children of their strategies for a just transition.
 Where a child rights impact assessment is not carried out, authorities should clearly state the reasons, for example, a demonstration that children are not expected to be harmed by the actions under examination.

-Child rights impact assessments should be undertaken as early as possible in the decision-making process, include the views of children and experts working at the interface of children’s rights and the environment and make recommendations for alternatives and improvements.
-Findings of child rights impact assessments should be made available, including in child friendly language and in the languages children use.
+Child rights impact assessments should be undertaken as early as possible in the decision-making process, with the participation of the public, including children, and take due account of the views of children and experts working at the interface of children’s rights and the environment and make recommendations for alternatives and improvements.
+Findings of child rights impact assessments should be made publicly available, including in child friendly language and in the languages children use.

 F. Children’s rights and the business sector